astuyve/astuyve.github.io/_posts/2024-03-24-ultimate-lambda-secrets-guide.md

 In this case, the blast-radius is small, the rotation complexity is easy, and a key encrypted at rest is likely more than suitable for our use case.

 ### Database Username and Password
-Traditional RDBMs offerings may only allow one username and password string, to be shared across all applications.
+Your RDBMs may only allow one username and password string, to be shared across all applications - or maybe you just need to share a secret for the sake of simplicity.
 If you're not using a stateful connection pooler (like `pgbouncer`), you may need to share this secret with all your functions.

 Here's where Parameter Store is probably also a great fit.
 If you ever have to change it, your functions can reference an unversioned Parameter and get the latest key.
 For one key, it's pretty affordable.
 However this math changes if you have a larger bundle of secrets, which exceed the 4KB or 8KB size limits of Parameter Store.